akash9858/Biponi-shop-server/README.md

 # Biponi-shop-server
 Live site : https://biponi-shop.web.app/

-This is a e-commerce site.
-You can find any product by our website.
+This is an e-commerce site.
+You can find any product on our website.
 Thanks buy products from our website.